- Loan Policy

 Usage

 The public and staff may only use the Internet and Electronic Resources for lawful purposes.
-The posting, transmitting, accessing or displaying of obscene matrial, as defined by Massachusetts General Laws Chapter 272, Section 31, is prohibited.
+The posting, transmitting, accessing or displaying of obscene material, as defined by Massachusetts General Laws Chapter 272, Section 31, is prohibited.
 Conduct which would violate any state or federal law is prohibited.

 Internet access is a privilege that the Library may provide to patrons, and comes with certain responsibilities.
 Unacceptable uses of these resources by anyone will result in the suspension of access privileges.